-SPI shall distribute the LPR acility ssessment ackage to the staff of , DFM, NSIR with inspection or licensing responsibilities at the applicable facility during the assessment period.
-The table in Exhibit 3, “Inspection and Licensing Responsibility During Assessment Period,” should accompany the LPR acility ssessment ackage for each facility and communicate to the DFM, staff the areas to focus their review.
-The LPR acility ssessment ackage shall also be distributed to the applicable Branch Chiefs in , DFM,
+For facilities without a clean LPR, the SPI shall distribute the LPR facility assessment package to the staff of DFRSS, DFM, DORS, and NSIR with inspection or licensing responsibilities at the applicable facility during the assessment period.
+The table in Exhibit 3, “Inspection and Licensing Responsibility During Assessment Period,” should accompany the LPR facility assessment package for each facility and communicate to the DFRSS DFM, and DORS staff the areas to focus their review.
+The LPR facility assessment package shall also be distributed to the applicable Branch Chiefs in DFRSS, DFM, and DORS

+However, for facilities with a clean LPR, the SPI shall meet with the cognizant DFRSS Chief to discuss the LPR assessment package and obtain approval to issue the LPR letter directly, with no further internal meetings or input required.
+There is also no need to distribute the LPR assessment package.
+In such cases, the cognizant Chief may then sign out the LPR letter without any further concurrence needed.
+Additionally, in such cases, an LPR public meeting is not generally needed unless there is a compelling benefit to the public.

-The LPR acility ssessment ackage should be distributed to the applicable staff two business weeks prior to the scheduled LPR evelopment eeting.
+The remaining LPR facility assessment packages should be distributed to the applicable staff two business weeks prior to the scheduled LPR development meeting.

-Upon receipt of the LPR acility ssessment ackage, the and DFM inspection and licensing staff, for the facility being assessed, shall provide feedback to the SPI including input regarding the determination of an ANI.
+Upon receipt of the LPR facility assessment package, the DFRSS and DFM inspection and licensing staff, for the facility being assessed, shall provide feedback to the SPI including input regarding the determination of an ANI.

-The SPI should revise the LPR acility ssessment ackage to incorporate the assessment information collected from the staff.
-The SPI should distribute revised LPR acility ssessment ackage for each facility to the Chief, DFM Project Manager, and Chiefs of the applicable branch and DFM licensing and MC&A branch, prior to the LPR evelopment eeting.
-Branch Chief alignment is not required prior to the LPR evelopment eeting.
+The SPI should revise the LPR facility assessment package to incorporate the assessment information collected from the staff.
+The SPI should distribute any revised LPR facility assessment package for each facility to the Chief, NSB, DFM Project Manager, and Chiefs of the applicable DFRSS branch DORS and DFM licensing and MC&A branch, prior to the LPR development meeting.
+Branch Chief alignment is not required prior to the LPR development meeting.

 LPR Development Meeting.
-The purpose of the eeting is to develop and finalize the assessment and conclusions for the Licensee Performance Review.shall coordinate the LPR evelopment eeting with an invitation to the appropriate staff and branch chiefs from , DFM.
-The revised LPR acility ssessment ackage and the draft LPR nclosure (provided in Exhibit 4, “LPR Enclosure Format”) should be distributed to meeting participants.
+The purpose of the LPR development meeting is to develop and finalize the assessment and conclusions for the Licensee Performance Review.
+DFRSS shall coordinate the LPR development meeting with an invitation to the appropriate staff and branch chiefs from DFRSS, DORS, and DFM.
+The revised LPR facility assessment package and the draft LPR enclosure (provided in Exhibit 4, “LPR Enclosure Format”) should be distributed to meeting participants.

-The participants of the LPR evelopment eeting shall discuss facility activities and the quality of performance during the assessment period for each performance area.
-The participants may discuss a comparison of the current results to the previous LPR ANIs shall be included.
-For each performance area, participants should evaluate licensee performance using the factors provided in ection 06.04.
+The participants of the LPR development meeting shall discuss facility activities and the quality of performance during the assessment period for each performance area.
+The participants may discuss a comparison of the current results to the previous LPR (e.g., has the licensee’s performance noticeably declined).
+If any ANIs are open, a discussion of what the licensee is doing and must still do to close out the ANI(s) shall be included.
+For each performance area, participants should evaluate licensee performance using the factors provided in Section 06.04.
 Discussion of performance should be supported by specific references to the licensing reviews or inspection findings distributed over the assessment period.

 Conclusions regarding licensee performance shall be reached by consensus of those in attendance.
-Where divergent opinions are expressed, and no clear consensus on a particular issue is reached, the diverging opinions should be summarized, documented, and presented together with the other results of the LPR evelopment eeting during subsequent management (Director) briefings.
+Where divergent opinions are expressed, and no clear consensus on a particular issue is reached, the diverging opinions should be summarized, documented, and presented together with the other results of the LPR development meeting during subsequent management (Director) briefings.

-The SPI shall document the conclusion and recommendations reached at the LPR , relevant supporting data presented, and any other significant result of the review.
-The SPI should revise LPR acility ssessment and LPR , based on the meeting results.
+The SPI shall document the conclusion and recommendations reached at the LPR development meeting, relevant supporting data presented, and any other significant result of the review.
+The SPI should revise LPR facility assessment package and the draft LPR letter, based on the meeting results.